mideind/GreynirCorrect/README.rst

 .. _tests:

-To perform whole-sentence grammar checking and annotation as well as spell checking:
+To perform whole-sentence grammar checking and annotation as well as spell checking, use the ``--grammar`` option:

 .. code-block:: bash